Skip to main content

 About

-Tower of Babel: Survivors of Chaos is a single player role playing game.
+Tower of Babel: Survivors of Chaos is a single player survival hack and slash game with a fantasy theme.
 It was developed by NANOO and was released on May 19, 2025.
 It received mostly positive reviews from players.

 Skip User Reviews